IMMERSE YOURSELF IN ST PATRICK’S WORLD

 Patrick has been placed in Auxerre under Germanus by Muirchu, older 19th century writers and the likes of Grosjean in the 1950s.
 Fr Morris 1898) in the 19th century suggested he went to St Martin althought this is difficult to justify, whilst others like Riguet (1913) say Lerins for definite because the first dictu of Patrick relates to ‘ the fear of God has been my guide in my journey across Gaul and Italy, and as far as the islands in the Tyrrhenian Sea’.
 O’Rahilly suggests that Muirchu’s references to Patrick on the continent are an addition to the text which had been recopied several times before Muirchu worked on it and that this information may have come from a written document found in Gaul by an Irish Monk – probably Auxerre.

 19th century sources claim that he went to Gaul and later Rome for his mission.
-Patrick's visit to Rome is related in the annals of Ulster in the year 441
+Patrick’s visit to Rome is related in the later Annals of Ulster as being in the year 441.

 Yes.
 This seems to be widely agreed upon – it is the place of his ecclesiastical vocation/education, the time he spent away and the route by which he returned which are in question really.
 His friend whom he entrusted the sin of his youth and who later publically betrayed him) seems to have encouraged Patrick to become a cleric.
 It has been suggested that he became a bishop and eventually abandoned his ecclesiastical jurisdiction ‘to endure disgrace because of my departure’) following a vision of Victoricus carrying letters, one of which, ‘The Voice of the Irish’, begged him to come back to Ireland.
 It is obvious from his Declaration that there was considerable opposition to this ‘labourious episcopate’ by his ‘seniors’ and that Patrick in his ‘humiliation’ and having been ‘stripped of honour’ almost gave in to his rejection by his peers.
 Patrick’s family offered him ‘many gifts, with tears and lamentation’ (Confessio).

 I expect daily to be killed, betrayed, or brought back into slavery, or something of the kind.
 But, because of the promise of heaven I fear none of these things.
-(Confessio)
+(Saint Patrick’s Confessio)

 There seems to have been plenty of time between 410 and 440 and perhaps a little later) for the British church to send a mission to Ireland in the person of Patrick and keep him supplied.
 This would have been most unlikely due to political and economic conditions to have happened in the second half of the 5th century.